ordercloud-api/ordercloud-javascript-sdk/docs/SecurityProfiles.md

 var opts = {
   'buyerID': "buyerID_example", // String | ID of the buyer.
+  'supplierID': "supplierID_example", // String | ID of the supplier.
   'securityProfileID': "securityProfileID_example", // String | ID of the security profile.
   'userID': "userID_example", // String | ID of the user.
   'userGroupID': "userGroupID_example", // String | ID of the user group.
+  'commerceRole': "commerceRole_example", // String | Commerce role of the security profile.
   'level': "level_example", // String | Level of the security profile.
   'page': 56, // Number | Page of results to return.
 Default: 1
   'pageSize': 56 // Number | Number of results to return per page.
 Default: 20, max: 100.